keybase/book-content/00-getting_started/02-security.md

 Thank goodness your Keybase account—your identity—is encrypted.

 #### Devices, proofs, and following provide more protection
 When you create your account, Keybase creates a key pair.
 The public key is uploaded to Keybase’s servers and is publicly available.
 The private key lives only on your device.
 This means that no one else can access your account without having your device (not even Keybase).
-If you add additional devices to your account, [each one of those devices also gets a key pair].
+If you add additional devices to your account, [each one of those devices also generates a key pair].
 So, no one else can compromise your account without having all of your devices.
 This guarantees that only you have access to your account, your “lockbox,” or more importantly — your identity.

 You further prove that an account belongs to you through [proofs](/account/proofs) and [following](/account/following), which are also protected by cryptography.